IsakJacobsson/udisc-stats-analyzer/README.md

 on your UDisc golf games.
 Follow the [Setup](#setup) to instal the prerequisit Python packages and preparing your UDisc CSV files for analysis.

-After completing the setup, continue to the [Plots](#plots) section to learn about which plats are available, and how to use them.
+After completing the setup, continue to the [Analysis](#analysis) section to learn about the different analytics, and how to use them.

 ## Setup